ahammer/metalrain/README_sdf_atlas.md

 - `shapes`: Ordered list; each `index` should match its position.
 - `pivot`: Normalized pivot inside the tile (0..1) used for shape anchoring or future layout.

-A sentinel dummy entry is reserved on the GPU at index 0 (system injects); any shape_index == 0 in a ball reverts to analytic circle distance.
+Index 0 is reserved internally as a sentinel (not serialized).
+The runtime inserts a dummy entry at GPU slot 0 so any packed shape index of 0 reverts to analytic circle distance.
+JSON shape indices must start at 1 and be contiguous (1,2,3,...).
+The loader will warn if an entry has index 0 or if indices are non-contiguous.

 ## Generation Tool
 A helper binary `sdf_atlas_gen` converts a registry JSON + atlas PNG into the runtime JSON schema.